Collaboration with Museo Egizio, Turin

 Burial chambers

 Most of the tombs that the museum has found in Saqqara are shaped as small temples, with an underground burial vault or a complex of different burial chambers.
 The walls of the tomb chapels are decorated with sculpted reliefs and colourful wall paintings.
-The subterranean burial chambers can be reached through deep shafts.
+The subterranean burial chambers can be reached via deep shafts.

 The research team

 The international research team consists of scientific experts and staff attached to the two museums and the Egyptian antiquities service, as well as Egyptian colleagues who do the archaeological work of removing the layers of sand.
 The team registers all finds, traces, and other on-site discoveries.
 They study and analyse the results at length afterwards, eventually publishing their reports in scientific journals.
+All finds remain in Egypt and are managed by the Egyptian antiquities service.

 Partners excavation project